14 timeless branding books you need to read in 2024

 • 240 pages

 Donald Miller is a screenwriter, podcast host (Business Made Simple) and the CEO of an online teaching platform of the same name.
-This book became a Wall Street Journal bestseller in 2017.
+This book about branding became a Wall Street Journal bestseller in 2017.

 Miller’s StoryBrand process highlights the narrative that accompanies the brands which connect best with consumers.
 As he says, “without a clear, distinct message, customers will not understand what you can do for them and are unwilling to engage.”
 How to Launch a Brand is all about breaking through the noise by harnessing the power of story.